-Did you know that more than 1.3 billion people use Facebook Messenger?
-Is your brand taking advantage of Facebook Messenger for branding and marketing?
-If not, then you are missing out on a huge opportunity, as Facebook Messenger is one of the best marketing tools for businesses.
-You can send the latest updates, promotional offers and blog posts to engage your customers on this messaging platform.
-But first, you need to know why incorporating Facebook Messenger into your marketing strategy is important.
+With more than 1.3 billion people using Facebook Messenger, it’s one of the best marketing tools for businesses.
+You can send the latest updates, promotional offers and blog posts to engage your customers on the messaging platform.
+See how Facebook Messenger can become an invaluable part of your brand’s marketing strategy.

-Why should brands use Facebook Messenger?
+Why should businesses use Facebook Messenger?

 1. Deliver great content.

 In an attempt to offer its readers a customized news experience, the Washington Post incorporated into its marketing strategy a news chatbot that works well on Facebook Messenger.
-Users can send open-ended commands to the newsbot and it provides information in the same way a standard Washington Post article does.
+Users can send open-ended commands to the news bot, and it provides information in the same way a standard Washington Post article does.
 For each user query, the bot sends five related news pieces, plus an option to go beyond the headlines.
-For subscribers and journalists alike, it is one of the fastest ways of retrieving information on a myriad of topics.
+For subscribers and journalists alike, it is one of the fastest ways of retrieving information on myriad topics.
 As users continue to interact with the bot, it will be able to tailor stories based on what users frequently inquire about or their search histories.

 2. Find the most relevant content.